Preceramic period in Belize: Lithic

-Lithic technology during the first part of the Preceramic is characterised mainly by Clovis-style ie fluted lanceolate and Fell's Cave-style ie fluted fishtail bifaces.
-Bifaces recovered from Belize and the Mayan Lowlands, however, can seldom be reliably radiocarbon dated.
-A recent exception to this was provided by excavations in Mayahak Cab Pek and Tzibte Yux, rockshelters in southern Belize, which yielded radiocarbon dates of 10450 cal BC – 10085 cal BC and 8275 cal BC – 6650 cal BC for one alternately-bevelled biface and three or four possibly Lowe-style stemmed bifaces, respectively.
+Lithic technology during the first part of the Preceramic is characterised mainly by Clovis-style, ie fluted, lanceolate and Fell's Cave-style, ie fluted fishtail, bifaces.
+Bifaces recovered from Belize and the Maya Lowlands, however, can seldom be reliably radiocarbon dated.
+A recent exception to this was provided by excavations in Mayahak Cab Pek and Tzibte Yux, rock shelters in southern Belize, which yielded radiocarbon dates of 10450 cal BC – 10085 cal BC and 8275 cal BC – 6650 cal BC for one alternately-bevelled biface and three or four possibly Lowe-style stemmed bifaces, respectively.
 The relationship of these radiocarbon-dated bifaces to others recovered in Belize is not clear.
 In particular, it is thought that Sawmill-, Allspice-, and Ya'axche-style bifaces may predate the aforementioned ones, but this conjecture remains unconfirmed.

-Bifaces seem to have been phased out in most of Belize and the surrounding Mayan Lowlands by circa 6000 BC, with non-bifacial lithic tools replacing them by circa 3400 BC.
+Bifaces seem to have been phased out in most of Belize and the surrounding Maya Lowlands by around 6000 BC, with non-bifacial lithic tools replacing them by around 3400 BC.

 In 1983, the Belize Archaic Archaeological Reconnaissance Project (BAAR) proposed a six-phase classification of lithic technology as found in northern Belize.
-This classification was subsequently criticised and rejected, being described as 'so badly flawed that the resulting chronology has little merit.'
+This classification was subsequently criticised and rejected, being described as "so badly flawed that the resulting chronology has little merit".
 An alternative six-phase classification has since been proposed.